Agentic AI Security

 Engagement approach

-The assessment follows a structured process designed to minimize disruption while getting useful security findings.
+The engagement follows a structured process designed to minimize disruption while producing actionable threat modeling results.

-1. Scoping call: We begin with a detailed discussion of your architecture.
 Which agents are deployed?
 What tools do they access?
 How is memory handled?
 What are the most critical workflows?
-This conversation helps identify the highest-risk areas and ensures the assessment focuses where it matters most.
-We also define boundaries: which systems are in scope, what level of access I’ll need, and how findings will be communicated.
+We also define boundaries: which systems are in scope, what documentation I’ll need, and how findings will be communicated.

 Is this assessment right for you?